quasarframework/quasar/docs/src/pages/quasar-cli/developing-electron-apps/build-commands.md

 # ..or the longer form:
 $ quasar build --mode electron

-# with a specific Quasar theme, for iOS platform:
-$ quasar build -m electron -t ios

-# with a specific Quasar theme, for Android platform:
-$ quasar build -m electron -t mat
 ```

 It builds your app for production and then uses electron-packager to pack it into an executable.
 Check how to configure this on [Configuring Electron](/quasar-cli/developing-electron-apps/configuring-electron) page.